VictorAtPL/awesome-receipt-data-extraction/README.md

 # Awesome receipt data extraction

-This repository contains resources helpful if you are going to build a system for fiscal receipt data extraction.
+This repository contains resources helpful if you are going to build a system for key information extraction from photos of receipts.

+## Disclaimer

+Quotes and images of publications listed below, which are available in this GitHub repository are shared here for educational purpose only.
+I don't own any copyrights for these publications.
+If you want me to delete your publication from this list and repository - contact me via [kontakt@piotrpodbielski.pl](mailto:kontakt@piotrpodbielski.pl).

-## List of documents
+## List of publications

 | Year    | Type of document         | Title, authors                                                                                                                                                                                                                                           | Works on                                                                                 | Dataset, quantity, country of origin                                                                     | Receipt detection | Receipt localization | Receipt normalization | Text line segmentation | Optical character recognition | Semantic analysis |
 | ------- | ------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------- | ----------------- | -------------------- | --------------------- | ---------------------- | ----------------------------- | ----------------- |